 The story of „The Virus” is based on a story of Iren Magnussen.

-The project is a part of Aleksandra Bartoszko’s PhD work on pharmaceutical treatment of opioid addiction, for which she conducted 14 months of ethnographic fieldwork among patients and health providers in Opioid Substitution Treatment in Norway.
-For this collaborative project, Aleksandra conducted additional indepth interviews with patients who had hepatitis C about their experiences and reflections on the infection and treatment.
+The project was a part of Aleksandra Bartoszko’s PhD work on pharmaceutical treatment of opioid addiction, for which she conducted 14 months of ethnographic fieldwork among patients and health providers in Opioid Substitution Treatment in Norway.
+For this collaborative project, Aleksandra conducted additional in-depth interviews with patients who had hepatitis C about their experiences and reflections on the infection and treatment.

 The project was supported by the Norwegian Association for Humane Drug Policies – Foreningen for human narkotikapolitkk.